-3.1.4 Collective decision-making
+3.1.4 Collective Decision-Making

-Animals living in groups continually face problems that require collective decision making, such as when and where to rest or to forage, how to defend themselves from predators, how to navigate towards a distant target, etc. The personal notion of the group members depends on many factors, like information, experience or inner state, such as hunger or exhaustion.
-Many theoretical studies focus on the cost/benefit ratio from the viewpoint of the group members, since if the individuals differ in their preferred outcome (and usually they do defer), some individuals will have to pay higher "consensus cost" than others. ("Consensus cost" is the cost paid by the animal by foregoing its preferred behaviour in order to defer to the common decision (King et al. 2008)).
+Animals living in groups continually face problems that require collective decision-making, such as when and where to rest or to forage, how to defend themselves from predators, how to navigate towards a distant target, etc. The personal notion of the group members depends on many factors, including information, experience or inner states such as hunger or exhaustion.
+Many theoretical studies focus on the cost/benefit ratio from the viewpoint of the group members, since if the individuals differ in their preferred outcome (and they usually do differ) some individuals will have to pay a higher "consensus cost" than others. ["Consensus cost" is the cost paid by the animal who foregoes its preferred behaviour in order to defer to the common decision (King et al. 2008)].

-The first studies addressing the problem of collective decision making mainly focussed on two basic types, both from theoretical and from an experimental point of view.
-In a despotic situation one or a few individuals make the decision, while in an egalitarian (or democratic) situation the members contribute to the final outcome to about the same degree.
+The first studies addressing the problem of collective decision-making mainly focused on two basic types, from both a theoretical and an experimental point of view.
+In a despotic situation, one or a few individuals make the decisions, while in an egalitarian (or democratic) situation, the members contribute to the final outcome to about the same degree.
 In nature, both types have been observed.
 On one hand, both theoretical and experimental studies show that the egalitarian decision-making process has a smaller average consensus cost than the despotic one

-(Conradt and Roper 2003), on the other hand, despotic decision-making approach can increase the efficiency of a group (Couzin et al. 2011).
+(Conradt and Roper 2003), while on the other hand, the despotic decision-making approach can increase the efficiency of a group (Couzin et al. 2011).

-More recently, along with the technical developments applied by the researchers in order to study the collective decision-making techniques, there have been some interesting observations in which egalitarian and despotic methods were alternating according to the circumstances.
-Using high-precision GPS data on pairs of pigeons, Bíró et al. (2006) studied the behaviour of the birds in case of conflict in the preferred flight direction.
-If the difference was small (smaller than a certain critical threshold) then the birds averaged their directions (egalitarian decision making), but if the difference rose above the threshold, either one of them became the leader or the pair split (despotic case).
+More recently, along with the technical developments applied by researchers in order to study the collective decision-making techniques, there have been some interesting observations in which egalitarian and despotic methods were alternated according to the circumstances.
+Using high-precision GPS data on pairs of pigeons, Bíró et al. (2006) studied the behaviour of the birds in cases of conflict over the preferred flight direction.
+If the difference was small (smaller than a certain critical threshold), then the birds averaged their directions (egalitarian decision-making), but if the difference rose above the threshold, either one of them could become the leader or the pair might split (despotic case).

 Strandburg-Peshkin et al. (2015) identified similar decision-making methods among wild baboons.
 They also recorded the movement of the group members with high precision GPS devices over the course of the troop's daily activity.
-Baboons too, do not follow dominant individuals, rather the majority of the initiators (those starting off in a certain direction).
-When two groups of initiators (with similar size) heading in different directions, the followings depend on the angle between the motions: in case the angle is small (less than around 90°), the animals compromise (choose a direction in between), but in case the angle is large, they choose one direction over the other, randomly.
+Baboons, too, do not follow dominant individuals, but rather the majority of the initiators (those starting off in a certain direction).
+When two groups of initiators (of similar size) head in different directions, the subsequent following depends on the angle between the motions: in a case in which the angle is small (less than roughly 90°), the animals compromise (choose a direction in between), but in a case in which the angle is large, they choose one direction over the other, randomly.

-Importantly, these animal species live in highly hierarchical social structures, yet - according to the above studies - their collective decisions emerge via shared "democratic" process using simple rules.
+Importantly, these animal species live in highly hierarchical social structures, yet -according to the above studies-their collective decisions emerge via a shared "democratic" process, using simple rules.